 I then contacted all those groups to find out more about them and what events I could come to.
 A few searches landed on some reenactment groups that were earlier in history than what interested me.
 They were, however, good leads to ask anyways because most people like to dress up for multiple time periods.
 Just because someone is in a renaissance costume doesn’t mean they don’t dress 1950s too!
 Search and ask – this will get you off to a great start.

-2. Attend events, in costume.
-With all your searching and asking you may find some upcoming events to go to.
+2. Attend events in costume.
+With all your searching and asking, you may find some upcoming events to go to.
 In most cases, I found history centered events that did not ask attendees to dress in costume, nor were volunteers dressed up, but when I showed up in costume people flocked to me.
 They asked where I got my costume, how they could dress up too and if I was going to other events.
-Whenever you dress up be prepared to hand out your phone number/email/facebook contact.
+Whenever you dress up, be prepared to hand out your phone number/email/social media contact.
 Pretty soon your groups of costume friends will expand like wildfire.

 Most events that I attend are rarely advertised online.
-People who like history and/or are event organizers tend to not be very internet savy.
+People who like history and/or are event organizers tend to not be very internet savvy.
 Some offline sources to finding events are: